-ANT 203 Native Americans (3-0)
+ANT 203 Native Americans (3-0) 3 hrs.
 Acquaints the student with our American heritage.
 There are detailed studies of various Native American groups, both before and after the arrival of the Europeans.
 The religion, social organization, art work, archaeology and their relationship to the natural and cultural environment of the Native American is viewed with an appreciation and understanding of non-European cultures.
-Discussion of possible solutions for some of the problems that confront Native Americans in Western society today is included.
+Discussion of possible solutions for some of the problems that confront Native

 ANT 205 Physical Anthropology (2-2) 3 hrs.
 Studies the origins and evolution of humans as physical and cultural beings.
 Includes origin, history and behavior of primates, fossil records and the principles of population genetics and their application to study of human variation.
 IAI S1 902